sponslerdb/sweetworld/README.md

 in later versions of the package.

-The following code produces a 100 x 100 cell raster (`area = 10000`); if each cell represents 1 m<sup>2</sup>, the result is a one hectare landscape.
+The following code produces a 100 x 100 cell raster (`area = 10000`); if each cell is taken to represent 1 m<sup>2</sup>, the result is a one hectare landscape.
 Class 0 represents the background matrix on which patches of class 1 and class 2 are generated.
 The proportional abundance of classes 1 and 2 are controlled by `prop1` and `prop2`, respectively, with the proportional abundance of class 0 equal to 1 - (`prop1` + `prop2`).
 The grain size of the landscape is controlled by `n1` and `n2`, which determine the number of patches over which the total area of class 1 and class 2 are distributed.

-It’s tempting to visualize it right away, but let’s wait until we have added some more information.
+Note that patches can become contiguous.

     land1 <- landgen(area = 10000,
                      prop1 = 0.6,